wandb/docs/docs/guides/artifacts/quickstart.md

 artifact_dir = artifact.download()
 ```

-Alternatively, you can use the Public API (`wandb.Api`) to export (or update data) data already saved in a Weights & Biases outside of a Run.
+Alternatively, you can use the Public API (`wandb.Api`) to export (or update data) data already saved in a W&B outside of a Run.
 See [Track external files](./track-external-files.md) for more information.